 - accent lighting

 Similar control patterns can be considered in other rooms, with dimmers providing a different lighting atmosphere in salons, dining rooms and bedrooms.
 Advanced controls, sometimes controlled by a mobile phone or a tablet app, that allow remote adjustment of the amount of light and its color are increasingly popular.
-Lighting is establishing itself as a lifestyle statement and houses with new and innovative lighting systems are perceived as a marketing advantage.
+Lighting is establishing itself as a lifestyle statement, houses with new and innovative lighting systems are perceived as a marketing advantage.

 Lighting of each room in detail:

 Living rooms need a relaxed atmosphere and a certain flexibility in terms of lighting level and position.
-The controller should ensure that the floor lighting of the living area can be adjusted to approx. 100-150 lux, whereby flexibility can be reduced to a damped value of approx. 50 lux.
+The controller should ensure that the floor lighting of the living area can be adjusted to approx. 100-150 lux, whereby easly reduced to a damped value of approx. 50 lux.
 This may require a variety of light sources.
 General light can be obtained with a central LED fixture (pendant, ceiling lamp) or an array of spotlights.
 Task lighting with spotlights or linear LED lights is a common approach.
 Ambient lighting with glare prevention can be obtained form LED cove lights and wall luminaires.
 Due to the long life of the living room, LED lighting will also lead to significant energy and cost savings compared to CFLs.
 Good ambient lighting can be complemented by portable luminaires such as table lamps or floor lamps that provide the higher local illuminance required for reading or other detailed activities.

 Lighting can be used to create different moods.
 A wash of light over one wall or the ceiling, from a LED strip inside a cove light, can provide a background level of lighting against which a variety of lighting effects can be achieved using portable luminaires such as table lamps.
 Lighting specified in dining rooms should have a color temperature within the limits of 2,700K-3,000K, and provide about 150 lux at floor level.
-In many homes, dining room tables, are used for variety of activities as well as dining.
-For this reason some flexibility in lighting for the dining table top is recommended: it should be possible to provide flexibility for dining between 150 and 200 lux, and between 400 and 500 lux for situations when the table is used for other tasks, such as homework and hobbies.
-Dining room lighting should have excellent color rendering, at least CRI 95.
+In many homes, dining room tables, are used for a variety of activities as well as dining.
+For this reason, some flexibility in lighting for the dining table-top is recommended: it should be possible to provide flexibility for dining between 150 and 200 lux, and between 400 and 500 lux for situations when the table is used for other tasks, such as homework and hobbies.
+Dining room lighting should have excellent color rendering, at least CRI 97.